-The Springfield Police Service is not currently accepting applications.
+The Springfield Police Service is currently accepting applications until February 29, 2020.

 Springfield Police Auxiliary

 Being an Auxiliary member of the Springfield Police Service is a demanding and rewarding volunteer position.
 Opportunities exist to meet new people, share new experiences and contribute to the well-being of the community.
 There are many Auxiliary Members with years of service who can attest to the personal rewards they have experienced.

 What is the Springfield Police Service Auxiliary Program?

 Auxiliary Officers are part of a very dedicated and committed team of community volunteers who are trained both in the theoretical and practical applications of policing.
 Auxiliary Officers wear uniforms and are issued handcuffs and a baton after the appropriate training required to carry such equipment.

 The uniform will be similar to full time sworn members with the exception of no red stripe on their pants; the word auxiliary will be next to any place police is shown on the uniform to show they are an Auxiliary officer.
 Also the hat they wear shall have a red and black checkered band instead of the solid red band.
 Auxiliary officer’s will not be trained or allowed to carry a sidearm on duty.

 A comprehensive training program prepares you for your interaction with the police and the community.
 If you are a successful candidate in our recruitment process, you will be appointed as an Auxiliary Officer.
 As an Auxiliary Officer you would be assigned to work with officers in the Community and receive ongoing training.